 mPINC Surveys Show Texas Hospitals Need Improvement

-Was your hospital one of the nearly 200 Texas birthing facilities that participated in the 2007 and 2009 CDC mPINC surveys?
+Was your hospital one of the nearly 200 Texas birthing facilities that participated in the 2011 CDC mPINC survey?

 If so, you should have received benchmark reports from the CDC summarizing your hospital’s self-appraised performance in seven dimensions of maternity care related to breastfeeding support.
 These confidential reports were mailed to the following staff:

 - Survey Respondent